davecburke/silverbullet-clipper/README.md

 # Version History

+## 1.2.5

+- Fixed issues caused by invalid YAML characters in Frontmatter

 ## 1.2.4

 - Now adding the page title to the capture.
 This will show at the bottom of the page above the source and in the frontmatter as source-page-title.
 Thanks [dklawran](https://github.com/dklawren)